Curriculum & Method

 Science is where most Christian homeschool families feel the most tension — and the most choice.
 Do you want young-earth creation, old-earth, or intelligent design?
 Textbook-heavy or hands-on?
 Secular rigor with a Christian teacher, or worldview woven through every page?

-This guide walks through the strongest Christian science curricula used by Arizona homeschool families in 2026, how they differ on origins, how rigorous each is for high school, and how Arizona ESA funds apply.
+This guide to the best Christian homeschool science curriculum compares the programs Arizona families actually use in 2026, how they differ on origins, how rigorous each is for high school, and how Arizona ESA funds apply.

 What Makes a Science Curriculum "Christian"?